Seattle Japanese Garden

-Seasonal hours: The Japanese Garden is open to the public from March to November each year.
+The Japanese Garden is open to the public from March to November each year.
 In peak summer season, the garden opens every day.
 In early spring and fall, it usually opens Tuesdays through Sundays only.
 Opening hours vary throughout the year.
 Regular admission for adults (ages 18 to 64) is $8.

-Foundation’s Role in Garden History
+Our Role in the Garden’s History

 The Arboretum Foundation’s involvement with the Seattle Japanese Garden goes back to the beginning.
 We raised the money to fund the design and construction and also helped with funding for renovations and capital projects over the years.

 Unit 86: Arboretum Foundation volunteer unit 86—the Prentice Bloedel Unit—formed in 1967 to provide leadership in sustaining the Japanese Garden.
 Today, unit members train as docents and provide public and private tours of the garden throughout the season.
-They also help out with garden maintenance, event support, and some retails sales.
+They also help out with garden maintenance, event support, and some retail sales.